RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>7</sup> And they returned, and came to Enmishpat, which [is] Kadesh, and smote all the country of the Amalekites, and also the Amorites, that dwelt in Hazezontamar.
 <sup>8</sup> And there went out the king of Sodom, and the king of Gomorrah, and the king of Admah, and the king of Zeboiim, and the king of Bela (the same [is] Zoar;) and they joined battle with them in the vale of Siddim;
 <sup>9</sup> With Chedorlaomer the king of Elam, and with Tidal king of nations, and Amraphel king of Shinar, and Arioch king of Ellasar; four kings with five.
-<sup>10</sup> And the vale of Siddim [was full of] slimepits ; and the kings of Sodom and Gomorrah fled, and fell there; and they that remained fled to the mountain.
+<sup>10</sup> And the vale of Siddim [was full of] slimepits; and the kings of Sodom and Gomorrah fled, and fell there; and they that remained fled to the mountain.
 <sup>11</sup> And they took all the goods of Sodom and Gomorrah, and all their victuals, and went their way.
 <sup>12</sup> And they took Lot, Abram’s brother’s son, who dwelt in Sodom, and his goods, and departed.
 <sup>13</sup> And there came one that had escaped, and told Abram the Hebrew; for he dwelt in the plain of Mamre the Amorite, brother of Eshcol, and brother of Aner: and these [were] confederate with Abram.
-<sup>14</sup> And when Abram heard that his brother was taken captive, he armed his trained [servants], born in his own house, three hundred and eighteen , and pursued [them] unto Dan.
+<sup>14</sup> And when Abram heard that his brother was taken captive, he armed his trained [servants], born in his own house, three hundred and eighteen, and pursued [them] unto Dan.
 <sup>15</sup> And he divided himself against them, he and his servants, by night, and smote them, and pursued them unto Hobah, which [is] on the left hand of Damascus.
 <sup>16</sup> And he brought back all the goods, and also brought again his brother Lot, and his goods, and the women also, and the people.
 <sup>17</sup> And the king of Sodom went out to meet him after his return from the slaughter of Chedorlaomer, and of the kings that [were] with him, at the valley of Shaveh, which [is] the king’s dale.